chb0github/pyrsia/docs/blockchain/whats_in_the_blockchain.md

 # Guide-level explanation

 When designing our blockchain we didn't try to get clever.
-We tried to stand on the shoulders of giant and accepted most of the implementations we found as inspired.
+We tried to stand on the shoulders of giants and accepted most of the implementations we found as inspired.
 Where possible, we tried to dig into reasons for any particular choice.
 But ultimately we decided that what we were seeing represented state-of-the-art, and we should lean towards accepting it.